zwzw911/gen-browser-header/README.md

 `print(gen_header(setting=cur_setting, num=1))`

-### gen-browser-header use gen_header to generate headers, which include 2 parameters: setting and num.
+### gen_browser_header use gen_header to generate headers, which include 2 parameters: setting and num.
 ### setting
-gen-browser-header use setting to pass related parameters into function , setting has below keys:
+gen_browser_header use setting to pass related parameters into function , setting has below keys:
 1. **proxy_ip**
 type:***list***.
 For example, [\'10.18.20.71\']
 default: **None**.
-description: When gen-browser-header try to generate chrome header, it need to
+description: When gen_browser_header try to generate chrome header, it need to